 The Three Act Podcast Structure

-The three act podcast structure is a storytelling model that divides a story into three parts.
-It’s a construct that neatly organizes a story into a logical and satisfying order.
+The three act podcast structure is a storytelling model that divides a story into an organized and logical order.

-In school, our teachers referred to the three parts of the structure as “beginning, middle, and end,” but that description doesn’t really do it justice.
+In school, teachers referred to the three parts as the “beginning, middle, and end,” but that description doesn’t really do it justice.

 You’ll find this structure (with some variation) throughout all types of content: books, movies, articles, and podcasts.
 It’s everywhere, from Shakespeare’s plays to Aesop’s fables to Spielberg’s movies.